Cyber-Chic/Cyber-Chic/README.md

 # Hi there!
-I'm an Author, Artist & Social Entrepreneur 🌌📚
+I'm an Artist & Social Entrepreneur 🌌📚

 **Bridging the gap between literary preservation and citizen science.**